Shi Shen

 Shi Shen (石申 (Shih Shen), fl.
 4th century BC) was a Chinese astronomer and astrologer.
 He was a contemporary of Gan De born in the State of Wei, also known as the Shi Shenfu.

 Observations

 Shi is credited with positioning the 121 stars found in the preserved texts.
 Shen also made the earliest surviving deliberate sunspot observation, sometimes erroneously credited to Gan De.
-He assumed that these spots were eclipses that began at the center of the sun and spread outward.
+He assumed that these spots were eclipses that began at the center of the Sun and spread outward.
 Although he was wrong, he recognised the spots for what they were – solar phenomena.

 His works included the 8-volume The rocks of Space, the one-volume Celestial Map and the one-volume Star Catalogue of Shi.
 The latter two are now believed to be written by his school followers.
 Most of his works did not survive intact, but a few of his crucial writings were preserved in the Treatise on Astrology of the Kaiyuan Era.

 Books

-Shi Shen wrote the Astronomy (石氏天文, Tianwen), later known as Shi's Classic of Stars (石氏星經, Shishi Xingjing).
+Shi Shen wrote the Astronomy (石氏天文, Shishi Tianwen), later known as Shi's Classic of Stars (石氏星經, Shishi Xingjing).